cobilab/cryfa/README.md

 <img src="img/logo.png" alt="Cryfa" width="150" border="0" /></p>
 <br>

-cryfa is a FASTA/FASTQ compression and encryption tool.
-It performs a fixed block size compression, by packing 3 DNA bases into 1 char.
-For the purpose of encryption, it employs AES (Advanced Encryption Standard). cryfa is able to decrease the file size by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.
+cryfa is a secure encryptor of genomic data, and is also capable of compressing FASTA and FASTQ sequences.
+For the purpose of authenticated encryption, it employs AES (Advanced Encryption Standard) algorithm in GCM mode (Galois/counter mode) of operation.
+In order to compress FASTA/FASTQ files, It performs a fixed block size compression, by packing e.g. 3 DNA bases into 1 char. cryfa is able to decrease the file size by a factor of 3, without creating security problems such as those derived from CRIME or BREACH attacks.

-Although cryfa is specialized to FASTA/FASTQ files, it is able to shuffle and encrypt any other text-based files.

 ## INSTALL